 The Kundalini Global Website

-Trained in 2020 by the incredible Carolyn Cowan, Sara-Jayne is a passionate, creative and radically inclusive yoga teacher, with a specialism in, and real passion for stretching and breath work as tools in moving through anxiety and addiction.
+Trained in 2020 by the incredible Carolyn Cowan, Sara-Jayne is an honest, creative and down to earth yoga teacher, with a specialism in, and real passion for stretching and breath work as tools in moving through anxiety and addiction.

 Sara-Jayne currently teaches classes and workshops online, via Zoom.

-Sara-Jayne has undertaken further teacher trainings in yoga for the anxious and addictive personality and in teaching breath practises to reach altered states.
+Sara-Jayne has undertaken further teacher trainings in yoga for the anxious and addictive personality and in teaching breath practises.

 As well as offering regular free classes, Sara-Jayne is passionate about making her classes inclusive and accessible to all and teaches with every body in mind.